dweng0/Piggy/README.md

 # Project Piggy!
+This app rounds up all your weekly transactions and puts the difference into a savings goal of your choice.

+Uses Starling banks' API.

 [View Project Progress](https://github.com/dweng0/Piggy/projects/1) <br/>
 ![Super Pig](./src/logo.svg)

 ## Updating the acces token

+This component focuses on the transaction round up, thus no oAuth has been implemented.
+It uses starlings' access token interface for development purposes.

 The access token can be found in `constants/starling`